jeffThompson/PhysicalComputing/Week03_Buttons/Demos/03-MultipleButtons.md

 # MULTIPLE BUTTONS

 Just like LEDs, one button is cool but not as much fun as lots of buttons!
-There are lots of ways we could do this, but in this example we'll leverage custom functions as a way to clean up and simplify repeated tasks in our code, then have an LED blink different patterns depending on which button is pressed.
+There are lots of ways we could accomplish this, but in this example we'll leverage custom functions as a way to clean up and simplify repeated tasks in our code, then have an LED blink different patterns depending on which button is pressed.

 ***